 What's the Arctic Ocean like throughout the summer?
 Find firsthand accounts from field reserachers, underwater sound recordings, and more on Audubon Alaska's Vital Arctic Ocean Areas Storymap.

 See Audubon Alaska's maps of important wildlife areas in the Chukchi Sea for eiders, bowhead wales, walrus, and other birds and wildlife.
-(File size: 13M) Audubon Alaska submitted these maps and comments to the Bureau of Ocean Energy Management in response to a potential oil and gas lease sale in April 2015.
+(File size: 13M) Audubon Alaska submitted these maps and comments to the Bureau of Ocean Energy Management in April 2016.

 The Chukchi Sea, off the coast of northwest Alaska, is one of the most productive ocean ecosystems in the world.
 Its vast, shallow sea floor and seasonal ice cover provide nutrients and pristine habitat for a multitude of organisms, ranging from walruses to ice seals to whales to millions of seabirds to the top predator mammal, the polar bear.